juanchossn/HyperInSPACE/README.md

 <center><img src="Data/Img/banner.jpg" alt="banner"></center>

-HCP is a Main-View-Controller Python package with a GUI that can be launched in several ways, such as by navigating to the project folder on the command line and typing
+HyperCP is a Main-View-Controller Python package with a GUI that can be launched in several ways, such as by navigating to the project folder on the command line and typing
 ```
-(hcp) prompt$ python Main.py
+(hypercp) prompt$ python Main.py
 ```
 However you launch the GUI, *watch for important feedback at the command line terminal* in addition to informational GUI windows.